BashfulBladder/gargoyle-plugins/plugin-gargoyle-wifi-survey/READ_ME.txt

 /*
 TODO:
-¥ there was an odd sh: 300: bad number error & sh -x /usr/lib/gargoyle/survey.sh didn't pinpoint a problem area (only happend once)
+survey.sh: HT40 channel width
+SVG charts: HT40 channels; 802.11b has a parabolic signal shape SVG charts: 5GHz (channel gaps make a non-continuous graph through available channels)

+SVG charts: I think broadcom platform is going to have an issue: iw doesn't come installed by default; iw is required for noise floor (although there may be another avenue, I dun't know), without a noise floor, broadcom charting is probably going to look whack

 ENHANCEMENTS:
-Transition to away from iwlist to (faster & richer) iw output */
+Transition away from iwlist to (faster & richer) iw output

+SVG charts: colors jump around every 2 minutes when data is reloaded; maybe find a way to generate a color in survey.sh
+			upside: color is consistent through updates; downside: ugly/dark colors persist forever

+*/

 /* in this table: